keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 `podtato-head` application lives.
 It defines a simple check of reachability of one of the `podtato-head` application services and confirms that this service is available.
+For simplicity we choose a very simple task for example purposes, but in a real deployment, more advanced checks can be used.

 ```yaml
 {% include "./argocd-keptn-health/taskdefinition.yaml" %}